ecra2001/startup/README.md

 - Page has consistent coloring and good white space
 - Fonts and text colors are consistent
 - As far as images, I still have a cookie button to represent the giant cookie, but I will replace it with an image soon

+## JavaScript Deliverable
+- When you press enter or login, it will take you to the play page.
+- Tried to set up database for scoreboard, but this will be fixed with the database data later.
+- I used the setInterval function to periodically increase score announcements.
+This will be replaced with WebSocket messages later.
+- Score increases when the user clicks cookie, however, I'm having trouble figuring out an error where the upgrades in the shop don't increase the counter.